Grand Junction, Colorado Population 2019

 Grand Junction is a city located in the state of Colorado.
 It is the county city of Mesa County.
-The city has an estimated population of 61,881, making it just the 14th most populous in the state.
+The city has an estimated population of 63,374, making it just the 14th most populous in the state.
 The city’s location along the Colorado River has given it the nickname of River City.
 Though it wasn’t incorporated until the late 19th century, Grand Junction has seen major growth in its city limits and its population.

 Grand Junction History

 Even to this day, the fruit orchards remain a staple to Grand Junction’s economy.
-Fruits grown in the city include pears, peaches, plums and wine grapes.
+Fruits grown in the city include pears, peaches, plums, and wine grapes.

 Grand Junction hasn’t just relied on agriculture, hower.
 It has also been a hotspot for uranium mining and was once the site of the Climax Uranium Mill that provided ore to the Atomic Energy Commission.
 Oil shale development has also fueled the economy, particularly during the 1970s and 1980s.
-Exxon purchased the rights to oil shale reserves and the city thrived until it left the region and put a strain on the economy in 1982.
+Exxon purchased the rights to oil shale reserves, and the city thrived until it left the region and put a strain on the economy in 1982.
 This period was known as “Black Sunday.”

 However, Grand Junction’s economy quickly recovered and became even more diverse.
 Gas and oil mining and agriculture are among its top industries; however, education and healthcare also contribute significantly to the economy.
 The city also makes money from tourism, as people from all over the world come to visit nearby Powderhorn Resort and other attractions and ski resorts.

 The city of Grand Junction has an estimated population of over 61,000.
-The total area of the city is 39.64 square miles and the population density is over 1,575 people per square mile.
+The total area of the city is 39.64 square miles, and the population density is over 1,575 people per square mile.

+There are more females than males residing in Grand Junction, with 95.1 men for every 100 women.
 The largest age group is 25 to 44, which makes up 26.3% of the population.
-Over 21% is under the age of 18, while nearly 18% of the population is at least 65 years old.
+Over 21% is under the age of 18 while nearly 18% of the population is at least 65 years old.
 Close to 12% of the population lives below the federal poverty line.